lambdista/config/README.md

 Note that `configVersion` is the version you want to use.
 You can find all the released versions [here](https://github.com/lambdista/config/releases).

-At the moment only Scala 2.11.x is supported.
-Support for Scala 2.10.x might be added in future releases.
+Both Scala 2.11.x and 2.10.x are supported.

 ## Usage
 Ok, let's see the typical usage scenarios.
 As a use case consider the following configuration, unless otherwise specified: